xarvh/talk-generators/README.md

 ```

 All the reasoning that we used to get to our pizza generator applies *as it is* to many other instances
-where we use funciton composition: random generators, parsers, encoders, decoders and so on.
+where we use funciton composition: random generators, parsers, encoders, decoders and so on, it is a very
+general pattern.